TV & Movies

 Falling For Christmas

 A newly engaged, hotel heiress (Lindsay Lohan) gets into a skiing accident, suffers from total amnesia and finds herself in the care of a handsome, blue-collar lodge owner (Chord Overstreet) and his precocious daughter in the days leading up to Christmas.
-Watch it here.
+But it's got Lindsay Lohan in it, so do you even need to know the premise or watch a trailer?
+You know you don't.

 Christmas With You